HOW LONG IS YOUR YARDSTICK?

 Also He spoke this parable to some who trusted in themselves that they were righteous, and despised others: “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood and prayed thus with himself, ‘God, I thank You that I am not like other men—extortioners, unjust, adulterers, or even as this tax collector.
 I fast twice a week; I give tithes of all that I possess.’
 And the tax collector, standing afar off, would not so much as raise his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me a sinner!’
 I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”

-This tax collector was likely a man who had a very bad job which he inwardly hated.
-I once held a position in a government agency that was under intense scrutiny by prosecutors for fraud and other crimes.
-I did not know this when I accepted the position, but quickly learned when I arrived at work about a month into the job and was hustled into an impromptu meeting where it was announced several of the top officials had been arrested that morning for their actions but "we will get through this".
-They were later convicted and sentenced.
-Their arrest did not change the culture of this agency in any way and each day I needed to hang my moral compass at the door and hold my nose just to do my job.
+This tax collector was likely a man with a very bad job he inwardly hated.
+I once held a position in a government agency under intense scrutiny by prosecutors for fraud and other crimes.
+I did not know this when I accepted the position, but quickly learned this when I arrived at work about a month into the job, was hustled into an impromptu meeting, and it was announced several of the top officials had just been arrested that morning for their actions but "we will get through this".
+They were later convicted and sentenced but their arrest did not change the culture of this agency in any way.
+Each day I needed to hang my moral compass at the door, hold my nose, and just do my job.
 I held a lot of power over people's lives in my position.
-Lives that had been destroyed by serious injury.
+Lives that had already been destroyed by serious injury.
 The modus operandi of this agency was to deny everything, in any way they could, then let the lawyers fight it out in court.
 I had an attorney assigned to me and was expected to keep them busy.
-The fight could take years and meanwhile people lost their homes, their vehicles, their savings and ended up homeless when the resources ran out.
-The blame for this was always shifted elsewhere but it was our actions that so degraded their lives.
-Any attempt on my part to show any mercy or compassion was met with distaste by those above me.
+The fight could take years and meanwhile people lost their homes, their vehicles, their savings and ended up homeless when their resources ran out.
+The blame for this was always shifted elsewhere but it was our actions that so degraded their lives and any attempt on my part to show any mercy or compassion was met with distaste by those above me.
 What we did as an agency was extremely cruel and we were schooled regularly by management in what was termed "the paper bag test".
 If you could deny something, even if it was plainly evident it was due the person, and did not need to wear a paper bag over your head when you left work that day, do it.
 Perhaps this tax collector found himself in a similar position.
-I had obligated myself in writing for a year when I accepted the position but when my year was done, I was too.
+I had obligated myself in writing for a year when I accepted the position and when my year was done I was too.

 Jesus entered Jericho and was passing through.
 A man was there by the name of Zacchaeus; he was a chief tax collector and was wealthy.
 He wanted to see who Jesus was, but because he was short he could not see over the crowd.
 So he ran ahead and climbed a sycamore-fig tree to see him, since Jesus was coming that way.
 When Jesus reached the spot, he looked up and said to him, “Zacchaeus, come down immediately.
 I must stay at your house today.”
 So he came down at once and welcomed him gladly.
 All the people saw this and began to mutter, “He has gone to be the guest of a sinner.”
 But Zacchaeus stood up and said to the Lord, “Look, Lord!
 Here and now I give half of my possessions to the poor, and if I have cheated anybody out of anything, I will pay back four times the amount.”
 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 For the Son of Man came to seek and to save the lost.”